SuperOffice/devnet-crmscript-chatbot/dialogflow bot/README.md

 Using this refresh token, we can now proceed and finalize the configuration in SuperOffice.
 - [x] Get your client ID and secret
 ---
-### Enter your DialogFlow specific data into SuperOffice
+### Enter your Dialogflow specific data into SuperOffice

 In the chatbotConfig.crm, enter the values obtained from the previous steps.

 ```
-//Project id in DialogFlow console
+//Project id in Dialogflow console
 String project_id  = 'x';

 //What is your client ID?